maks-p/restaurant_sales_forecasting/README.md

 #### Data Sources
 * **Restaurant Sales Data** | Restaurant sales and guest counts ("covers") were downloaded directly from the restuarant's Point of Sale ("POS") on a check-by-check basis from 1/1/2017 through 06/30/2019, then aggregated into nightly totals covering the Dinner period only.

-* **Weather Data** | Weather data was accessed via the DarkSky API.
+* **Weather Data** | Weather data was accessed via the DarkSky API, as of 7:30 PM each day.
 The source code for the API call can be found [here](https://github.com/maks-p/restaurant_sales_forecasting/blob/master/weather.py "weather.py").
 The latitude and longitude for the restuarant, required to access the weather data, is accessed via the Yelp API - the source code for this API call is found [here](https://github.com/maks-p/restaurant_sales_forecasting/blob/master/restaurant_info.py "restaurant_info.py").

 #### Restaurant Background